-The Campus Climate Educaation Team (CCET) is the first response from the Division of Student Affairs and the College in coordinating responses to bias and hate incidents on campus and at off-campus college sponsored events and activities.
+The Campus Climate Education Team (CCET) is the first response from the Division of Student Affairs and the college in coordinating responses to bias and hate incidents on campus and at off-campus college-sponsored events and activities.

 CCET is responsible for:

 Consulting with appropriate college personnel, individuals, or groups to ensure that relevant information and context are provided.

 Determining whether the reported act meets the definition of a "bias incident."
 If the reported act is determined to be a bias incident, CCET will consider available educational measures to address the incident.
 These measures or responses will not interfere with other proceedings that might be occurring or under consideration.

 Recommending educational resources and outreach in response to the incident.
 Often the educational programming entails a network of administrators, faculty, and students willing to engage the campus in fostering climates of inclusion, equity, and respectful discourse.

 Goucher College considers incidents of bias and acts of hate as contrary to the principles that represent our community's values.
 The reporting of these incidents enables the college to promptly and systematically respond to violations for the purpose of maintaining a safe learning environment for all.
 The purpose of the Bias Response and Hate Crime Protocol is to provide information about responding to bias incidents or hate crimes that occur on campus and to outline the procedures and resources available to members of the Goucher College community.
 It is not the purpose or the intent of this protocol to define whether or not an act may violate Goucher College Regulations or state or federal law.